God is Above the Heavens--Psalm 57

 a.
 The psalmist explains to his audience that his enemies set a net for his steps and he was bowed down.
 They dug a pit in his path, but Yahweh intervened and they have fall into this pit themselves.
 57:6.

 b.
 Because of Yahweh's presence and protection, the psalmist says confidently: "My heart is steadfast."
 He will sing and make melody.
 Singing is vocal singing, and making melody is music intoned by musical instruments of various kinds.
 This is exactly the same language as that in Ephesians 5:19, where Paul instructs Christians to sing with their voices and to make melody with instrumental music by means of psalms, hymns, and spiritual song all with the heart, since vocal music and instrumental music are useless unless the worshippers express their thoughts from the heart (see Amos 5:21-24).
 Speaking to himself, the psalmist continues: "Awake, my soul!
 Awake, O harp and lyre!
 I will awake the dawn."
 57:7-8.

 c.
 The psalmist declares he will give thanks to Yahweh among the peoples and sing praises to Yahweh among the nations.
 He will do this because Yahweh's steadfast love is as high as the heavens and his faithfulness extends to the clouds.
 57:9-10.

 d.
 Finally, the psalmist concludes by repeated 57:5: "Be exalted, O God, above the heavens.
 Let your glory be over all the earth."
 True worship always exalts Yahweh.
 57:11.

-Share YOUR understandings and misgivings and reversals and insights and experiences with others.
+Share YOUR experiences and worship services and expressions of faith and love and compassion with others.
 Let me hear from YOU.